TheOdinProject/curriculum/react/introduction/introduction_to_react.md

 This section contains a general overview of topics that you will learn in this lesson.

-- Understand what is React
+- Understand what is React.

 ### What is React?